Maryland Uber + Lyft Accident Lawyer

 Pedestrian Injuries in Uber Crashes

-The infamous case in San Francisco highlighted how Uber may dispute a pedestrian accident that occurs when a driver is not transporting passengers.
-In Arizona in 2018, another scenario was raised when a driverless Uber car hit and killed a female pedestrian as she crossed the road in Tempe.
+The infamous case in San Francisco highlighted how Uber might dispute a pedestrian accident that occurs when a driver is not transporting passengers.
+In 2018, another scenario was raised in Arizona when a driverless Uber car hit and killed a female pedestrian as she crossed the road in Tempe.

 It appears the car failed to stop because a system that allowed for emergency stops in driverless cars was disabled.